Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Elevation whenever possible, to reduce inflammation.

-When viewed through the lens of first aid, the PRICE protocol can be an invaluable tool for coaches, parents, and athletes alike.
-It can facilitate faster recovery from strains and sprains while also reducing the risks of long-term injury.
+When viewed through the lens of first aid, the PRICE protocol can be invaluable for coaches, parents, and athletes.
+It can facilitate faster recovery from strains and sprains while reducing long-term injury risks.

 The Value of First Aid Classes

-There is a lot more about first aid and sports injuries this post could address.
-But in the interests of brevity, moving on to one final point is appropriate.
+This post could address a lot more about first aid and sports injuries.
+But moving on to one final point is appropriate in the interest of brevity.
 That point is the importance of taking first aid classes.
 As a coach tasked with looking out for your athletes on the field, first aid classes are a no-brainer.

-Even a basic first aid class intended to help you identify the most common injuries athletes suffer can go a long way.
-A basic class can teach you how to treat cuts and abrasions.
+Even an introductory first aid class to help you identify the most common injuries athletes suffer can go a long way.
+An introductory class can teach you how to treat cuts and abrasions.
 It can teach you how to identify and address broken bones.
 It can teach you how to prevent injured athletes from going into shock.

 It is not possible to prevent all sports injuries.
 Things happen.
 But it is possible to mitigate the effects of both acute and chronic injuries.
 Giving attention to first aid principles is a good place to start.
 Understanding the types of injuries your athletes might experience, how to identify them, and how to treat them will ultimately be good for everyone you work with, on and off the field.